The Table of Contents may be found here.

 Plagioclase feldspar weathers to montmorillonite with the loss of silica, sodium, and calcium.
-Montmorillonite is a clay mineral characterized by a mica-like structure of two silica-alumina sheets joined by alumina-hydroxide clusters.
-This is similar to the structure of muscovite or illite, but these pairs of sheets are bound together mainly by sodium or calcium ions, rather than potassium ions.
+Montmorillonite is a clay mineral characterized by a TOT structure resembling muscovite or illite, but the triple layers are bound together mainly by sodium or calcium ions, rather than potassium ions.
 Montmorillonite varies considerably in its sodium to calcium ratio, like the plagioclase from which it forms, and shows other variations in composition.
 Clay rich in montmorillonite is known as bentonite and is particularly common in sediments weathered from volcanic ash.

 The overall effect of weathering on typical igneous rock is to convert it to clay sediments that are enriched in aluminum.
 These are described by geologists as pelitic sediments.
 When magma forms from deeply buried clay beds, such as by melting of the crust by injected basaltic magma from the mantle, the resulting magma is also enriched in aluminum.
 Granite formed from such magma is peraluminous and may contain unusual aluminum-rich minerals, such as corundum.
 Metamorphic rock formed from clay beds typically contains aluminum-rich minerals such as the aluminum silicates we saw in the last chapter.

 Inasmuch as I've shown you some of the northernmost exposures of the Abo Formation, it seems appropriate to show one of the southernmost exposures of the Cutler Group.